-The team began with an extensive review of all extant data including the UNCW Climate Survey 2006, the Diversity Standards Overview, the WSE Annual Diversity Report for 2006, and definitions of diversity from numerous sources.
+The 530 team began with an extensive review of available extant data including the UNCW Climate Survey 2006, the Diversity Standards Overview, the WSE Annual Diversity Report for 2006, and definitions of diversity from numerous sources.
+The purpose of the needs assessment is to discover the current perception of the definition of diversity and the quantity and quality of diversity implementation within the WSE curriculum.
+These items will then be used by the Diversity Committee to define the optimals.